-In the past few hundred years in the West, we modeled the body as a machine when Enlightenment thinkers gave us a clockwork universe; then as a set of electrochemical reactions in the 19th and early 20th centuries; then as an information processing system (brain as computer, DNA as cellular programming); now we are starting to model the body as an ecological system (microbiome).
-None of these is entirely right or wrong.
+In the past few hundred years in the West, we modeled the body as a machine when Enlightenment thinkers gave us a clockwork universe; then as a set of electrochemical reactions in the 19th and early 20th centuries, as first electricity and then chemistry became more important to our society; then as an information processing system (brain as computer, DNA as cellular programming).
+Now we are starting to model the body as an ecological system (microbiome).

+None of these is entirely right or wrong!